Integers expressible as the sum of two rational cubes: Cubic twists having ranks 0 and 1

 In particular, $2\alpha_1(X)\leq 1 + o_{X\to \infty}(1)$.
 Therefore, $\alpha_1(X)\leq 1/2 + o_{X\to \infty}(1)$ and so $\beta_1(X)\geq 1/3 + o_{X\to \infty}(1)$.
 The elliptic curves whose density is given by $\beta_1(X)$ all have algebraic rank $1$ by Burungale and Skinner's Corollary~\ref{cor:pcm} in the Appendix. \end{proof}

-\begin{proof}[Proof of Theorems~$\ref{main}$ and $\ref{main2}$] When $d = -432 = -2^4\cdot 3^3$, the curve $E_{d,n}$ has good reduction at $2$ whenever $n$ has $2$-adic valuation that is a multiple of $3$; this set has density $4/7$ (among all integers, and also among all cubefree integers).
+\begin{proof}[Proof of Theorems~$\ref{main}$--$\ref{main2}$] When $d = -432 = -2^4\cdot 3^3$, the curve $E_{d,n}$ has good reduction at $2$ whenever $n$ has $2$-adic valuation that is a multiple of $3$; this set has density $4/7$ (among all integers, and also among all cubefree integers, and similarly for squares).
 Imposing the root number $-1$ condition is again a density $\frac12$ condition by Theorem \ref{thm:rootnumberequidistribution}.
-Thus, Theorem \ref{rankonethm} guarantees that at least $\frac13 \cdot \frac47 \cdot \frac12 = \frac{2}{21}$ of cubic twists $E_{16,n}$ have algebraic rank 1.
-Together with Corollary \ref{cor:rank proportions}, this gives Theorem \ref{main}.
-The proof of Theorem \ref{main2} is similar, using the fact that $E_{d,n}$ has good reduction at $2$ if and only if $dn^2 = 2^{6k+4}D$ for integers $D\equiv 1\pmod* 4$ and $k \geq 0$. \end{proof}
+Thus, Theorem \ref{rankonethm} guarantees that at least $\frac13 \cdot \frac47 \cdot \frac12 = \frac{2}{21}$ of cubic twists $E_{16,n}$ (resp.\ $E_{16,n^2}$) have algebraic rank 1.
+Together with Corollary~\ref{cor:rank proportions}, this gives Theorem \ref{main}.
+The proofs of Theorems \ref{mainsquare} and \ref{main2} are similar, using the fact that $E_{d,n}$ has good reduction at $2$ if and only if $dn^2 = 2^{6k+4}D$ with $D\equiv 1\pmods 4$ and~$k \geq 0$. \end{proof}

 \begin{proof}[Proof of Theorem~$\ref{main3}$] Since the average size of the $2$-Selmer group across the curves $E_{d,n}$ of positive root number is $3$, and for even integers $r\geq 0$ we have the inequality it follows that